Alexey-Danilchenko/PhaseOne-IIQ-Tools/IIQRemap/README.md

 combined - the IIQ Remap software can stack up to 7 raw files in a median stack leaving only stable defects in (this is most useful to detect bad columns).

+2) Some Pnn/Pnn+ and all of IQnnn digital backs support Sensor+ with reduced resolution.
+For those backs both modes need to be remapped and the above procedure for getting dark frames needs to happen for both standard and Sensor+ mode.
+At the very least raw file for each mode needs to be loaded to create correct two-parts calibration file.
+This needs to happen even if only one mode needs to be remapped.
+Incomplete calibration file can be written but should not be uploaded to digital back.

-2) Load up raw file or several raw files in a median stack
+3) Load up raw file or several raw files in a median stack.
+For for digital backs with Sensor+, loaded file will be made active and highlighted.

-3) You can always create a back up calibration file by loading up raw IIQ File and saving calibration immediately - it will just save the calibration file from IIQ.
+4) You can always create a back up calibration file by loading up raw IIQ File (or two - for digital backs with Sensor+) and saving calibration immediately - it will just save the calibration file from IIQ.

-4) **Columns remap:** adjust the exposure in a raw display tab to make the defects visible, use composite or grayscale raw display mode, switch on the column remapping mode and mark the defective columns with the mouse.
+5) **Columns remap:** adjust the exposure in a raw display tab to make the defects visible, use composite or grayscale raw display mode, switch on the column remapping mode and mark the defective columns with the mouse.
 I strongly recommend using grayscale raw display modes for manual dark frame based remaps.

-5) **Points remap:** these can also be done manually but it would be more effective to use "Apply defect corr." and then use adaptive auto remap with selected thresholds (more details below in the application help).
+6) **Points remap:** these can also be done manually but it would be more effective to use "Apply defect corr." and then use adaptive auto remap with selected thresholds (more details below in the application help).

-6) You can always validate the remap by selecting "Apply defect corr." (deselect it first if it was selected to refresh raw display) and untick all defects in defect selection section to see raw file clearly.
+7) You can always validate the remap by selecting "Apply defect corr." (deselect it first if it was selected to refresh raw display) and untick all defects in defect selection section to see raw file clearly.

-7) Repeat the procedure by loading abother dark raw or stack of them for the same digital back (remapped defects will be preserved across the load).
+8) Repeat the procedure by loading abother dark raw or stack of them for the same digital back (remapped defects will be preserved across the load).

-8) Save the calibration file when satisfied (or do it intermediately whilst progressing with remap).
+9) Save the calibration file when satisfied (or do it intermediately whilst progressing with remap).

-9) Use Phase One Firmware Update utility to upload calibration file to your back and enjoy the results.
+10) Use Phase One Firmware Update utility to upload calibration file to your back and enjoy the results.

 Of course the above is only a recommended procedure.
 You can do manual remap with just about any file (if the defects can be clearly seen).
 The automatic remaps of defective points however will only work